kivy/kivy/doc/sources/contribute.rst

    including the log from Kivy and the python backtrace.
 #.
 Open https://github.com/kivy/kivy/issues/
 #.
 Write the title of your issue
 #.
-Explain exactly what do to reproduce the issue + paste the link of the output posted on  http://gist.github.com/
+Explain exactly what to do to reproduce the issue + paste the link of the output posted on http://gist.github.com/
 #.
 Validate the issue and you're done !